xrcyz/xrcyz.github.io/_drafts/2022-04-24-neural-cellular-automata-writeup.md

     <img src= "../assets/images/neural-games-of-life.png" alt="neural game of life screenshots" width="800" height="800" align="middle"/>
 </p>

-At this point it occurred to me that the neural network can be plotted as a function `z = f(x,y)`.
+At this point it occurred to me that the neural network can be plotted as a function `z = f(x,y)`, where `x` is the current cell state and `y` is the neighborhood sum.
 I could plot each rule set and, more importantly, reason about them as functional programs that map inputs to outputs.
 It feels much more natural to me to read a neural network as a tree of nested functions (output to input) than as a pipeline of operations (input to output).

 I started reading some shaders by [Paul Wheeler](https://openprocessing.org/user/254459?view=sketches), [Sayama](https://openprocessing.org/user/159668?view=sketches), [MathFoxLab](https://openprocessing.org/user/161812?view=sketches) and others on OpenProcessing, and eventually hacked together a visualisation.